lambdaclass/concrete/ROADMAP.md

    and assumed, no unbounded loops/recursion, explicit failure-path policy.
 2. Freeze the first arithmetic profiles: wrapping, checked, and proved/no-overflow.
-3. Carry arithmetic profile choices into diagnostics, reports, assumptions, proof obligations, and release bundles.
+3. Make arithmetic profiles explicit named semantics, not inherited backend habit.
+The default profile decision must be source-visible and
+   project-visible: e.g. debug may trap/check, release may require obligation-or-wrap by policy, and intentionally wrapping arithmetic must be written or inferred only through a named profile.
+A theorem about wrapping code is not a theorem about trapping/checked code; the active arithmetic profile is part of the spec semantics for any proved function.
+Carry arithmetic profile choices into diagnostics, reports, assumptions, proof obligations, release bundles, and backend contracts.
+Add `docs/ARITHMETIC_PROFILES_V1.md`, `examples/arithmetic_profiles/{wrap,checked,proved_no_overflow,profile_mismatch}/`, and `scripts/tests/check_arithmetic_profiles.sh`; the gate must prove the same source expression is classified differently under different named profiles, that proof/evidence artifacts record the profile, and that a profile mismatch cannot be presented as compatible evidence.
 4. Define a first runtime failure model: abort, assertion failure, OOM, stack overflow, `defer`/cleanup, impossible branches, and what each does to proof/resource claims.